sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

 7. What are the post-upgrade steps we should consider in the POC?
 How would this address their concerns?

-   The Data Migration Assistant report, which is exported to a CSV file, should be reviewed for post-migration tasks identified by the Data Migration Assistant.
+   The Data Migration Assistant, used in homogenous SQL Server to Azure SQL Database migrations, generates a report which is exported to a CSV file.
+It should be reviewed for post-migration tasks identified by the Data Migration Assistant.

    After the upgrade, they need to implement Transparent Data Encryption quickly.
 This might complicate their populating test servers because a certificate and password are necessary to move the database to a new server.